ruizjme/aws_associate/CloudFront.md

 ## Distribution

 Using content from S3 bucket in location far away.
-* Origin: domain name, path (optional), access identity, permissions
+* Origin: domain name, path (optional, for subfolders in origin), access identity, permissions
+* Origin access identity
+* TTL: important design consideration (how often are files updated?)
+* Restrict viewer access: to restrict access to certain users (pre-signed URLs or cookies)
+* SSL certs
+* Geo restrictions: whitelist or blacklist
+* Invalidations: for quick removal of sensitive items that have been accidentally cached

+CloudFront has own URL, S3-url access can be restricted.